 Master of Landscape Architecture Info Session

-Learn about the Spitzer School's Master of Landscape Architecture I program, an accredited professional degree program that is open to students from all undergraduate backgrounds.
-This session will include a program overview by Professor Catherine Seavitt Nordenson, a discussion with current students and faculty as well as recent graduates of the MLA program, and Q&A. Confirmed speakers: Andrea Johnson '15, Craig Shaw '18, Kayla Conroy '21, and Abby Stein '22.
+Learn about the Spitzer School's Master of Landscape Architecture program, an accredited professional degree program that is open to students from all undergraduate backgrounds.
+This session will include a welcome by Interim Dean Marta Gutman, a program overview by Professor Catherine Seavitt Nordenson, a discussion with current students and faculty as well as recent graduates of the MLA program, and Q&A.

 Landscape architecture plays an essential role in connecting justice to environmental design and the planning of landscape systems in the urban realm.
 The Graduate Program in Landscape Architecture at the Spitzer School of Architecture, City College of New York, prepares students to be leaders in the field of landscape architecture through innovative research and practice in urban ecological design, planning, and policymaking.
 The program aims to reimagine and rethink the profession’s current and future challenges through the lens of environmental justice, including globalization, availability of natural resources, land management, and the climate emergency.
 The curriculum engages critical thinking about complex and indeterminate systems, empowering students to work across multiple scales of the urban landscape.